megaoptim/megaoptim-wp/readme.txt

 **How much does MegaOptim cost?**

-Our service comes with 300 images/tokens per month for free.
+Our service comes with 300 FREE images/tokens per month.
 Additional tokens can be purchased starting from $4.99 for 5,500 tokens.
 Check out our prices <a href="https://megaoptim.com/pricing">here</a>.

 Want more tokens for free?
 Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
 Our Referral program can be found in the <a target="_blank" href="https://megaoptim.com/dashboard">dashboard area</a>.